 Try The Local Dishes

 Nicoise cuisine includes many speciality dishes like socca, Nicoise salad, gnocchi and fried zucchini flowers.
 The best socca we had hands down was at Chez Pipo.
 We had some delicious fried zucchini flowers at La Merenda and if you are able to cook, the gnocchi from Maison Barale is amazing.
-See where to eat in Nice here.
+See all of our favourite places where to eat in Nice here.

 Have Dinner In The Old Town